weigert/dima/README.md

     > dima 1m^2/s^2
     1 m^2 s^-2

-Dima checks for syntax errors and reports the location of the error.
+    > dima J/N
+    1 m

+Empty brackets will evaluate to unity:

+    > dima []
+    1

 Note that dima uses square brackets because the default bash shell doesn't like `()` round brackets, and I don't want to always have to type `\(` and `\)`.
 This program is about convenience.
 Feel free to fork and change though if you are using a different shell.

-Empty brackets will evaluate to unity:

-    > dima []
-    1
+Dima also checks for syntax errors and reports the location of the error.

 ### Unit Dictionary
-Units are defined in a unit dictionary (see `define.h`) that you are free to tune for your specific applications.
+Units are defined in a unit dictionary (see `define.h`) that you are free to tune for your specific application.

 Units are expressed in terms of SI base units and stored in a map.
-The map stores a value-unit pair, such that e.g. ms is a {1E-3, s} tuple, referenced by the unit string (here: "ms").
+The map stores a value-unit pair, such that e.g. ms is a {1E-3, s} tuple, referenced by the unit string "ms".

 Dima will also throw errors when trying to add non-consistent units, but will evaluate correctly with units that can be combined according to their base units:

     > dima 1m + 1km
     1001 m

 ### Compilation